 Many factors inhibit the development of affordable housing in Hayward including the high cost of land, construction costs, cost of development financing, cost of financing for homebuyers, development fees and process.
 City staff actively work to understand and address these barriers.
-In Fall of 2020, the City commissioned a displacement study to better understand the specific affordable housing needs and what barriers may be

-Annual Action Plan 2021 creating disparate impacts among those at risk of or experiencing displacement.
+In Fall of 2020, the City commissioned a displacement study to better understand the specific affordable housing needs and what barriers may be creating disparate impacts among those at risk of or experiencing displacement.
+Further, in Program Year 2022, the City plans to commission a feasibility analysis to understand how any changes to the existing Affordable Housing Ordinance may impact housing production.

-Additionally, through it's Let's House Hayward!
+Additionally, through its Let's House Hayward!
 Strategic Plan process, the City has included an activity to identify zoning barriers to innovative affordable housing development projects.
+This work is ongoing as part of the Housing Element process, which will be completed in January 2023.

 The City of Hayward intends to extend affordable housing opportunities through the in-house Housing Rehabilitation Program, as well as through funding agencies that provide homeless outreach and permanent supportive housing.
 The City is also working to build a pipeline of projects through 1) its affordable housing development notice of funding availability and 2) its Let's House Hayward!
 Strategic Plan.
 Both of these important activities will identify "shovel ready" development and shelter projects to support the City as it works to increase availability of affordable housing and reduce the risk of displacement and homelessness.
+Concurrent with this ongoing work, the City will use findings from the planned feasibility study to understand how existing and potential changes to existing affordable housing.